marovira/helios-ml/README.md

 If you are submitting a pull request, the guidelines are the following:

-1. Ensure that your code follows the standards and formatting of Pyro.
+1. Ensure that your code follows the standards and formatting of Helios.
 The coding standards and formatting are enforced through the Ruff Linter and Formatter.
 Any changes that do not abide by these rules will be rejected.
 It is your responsibility to ensure that both Ruff and Mypy linters pass.